moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/rstudio-set-up.md

 pip install -r requirements-lint.txt
 ```

-Set the following environment variable in your Bash profile:
+Set the following environment variable in your .bashrc script.

 ```
-echo "export DBT_PROFILES_DIR=../.dbt/" >> ~/.bash_profile
+echo "export DBT_PROFILES_DIR=../.dbt/" >> ~/.bashrc
 ```

-Then source your Bash profile by running:
+Then source your .bashrc script by running:

 ```
-source ~/.bash_profile
+source ~/.bashrc
 ```
 You'll need to be in the dbt project to run dbt commands.
 This is the `mojap_derived_tables` directory:

 ```